 Overall, genital use of talcum powder remains popular among women despite numerous studies pointing to its increased risk of ovarian cancer.
 Many women are not aware of the increased health risk.
-Talc powder studies over the years have shown different results, but the collective research shows a clear link between talcum powder and ovarian cancer.
+Talc powder studies have shown different results over the years, but the collective research shows a link between talcum powder and ovarian cancer.
 Genital use of talcum powder poses the main issue to women, increasing the risk of ovarian cancer by 33 percent, according to a recent study.

 In the 1970s, talcum powder particles were found in ovarian tumors.
 This sparked research into the substance and its effects on women.
 Animal testing has shown that some animals exposed to talcum powder develop tumors.
 In 1992, the link was substantiated with a study finding a 33 percent increased risk of ovarian cancer in women who practiced genital use of talcum powder.
 The danger of genital talc powder use has been denied by talcum powder product manufacturers and mostly overlooked by the U.S. Food and Drug Administration (FDA).

 The FDA has acknowledged the talcum powder and ovarian cancer risk on its website.
 Because the FDA lacks the authority to regulate cosmetic products, the responsibility to warn consumers shifts to talcum powder product manufacturers.
 But Johnson & Johnson, a primary talcum powder manufacturer, denied the original 1970 findings.
 The company continues to deny the risk of ovarian cancer and produces talcum powder products without warning labels.